lohitpt252003/frontend-for-annaforces/app/README.md

 ### Recent Frontend Enhancements

--   **Problem Status Display in Contests:** The `ContestDetail` component now displays the user's status for each problem within a contest (Solved ✅, Not Solved ❌, Not Attempted ❓) directly on the problem card, providing immediate feedback on their progress.
+-   **Contest Registration Status in Detail Page:** The `ContestDetail` component now displays the user's registration status for the specific contest, showing "Registered ✅" if the user has joined, or a "Register 📝" button if they haven't and the contest is upcoming/running.
     -   The `ProblemSubmissions` component now displays the username alongside the user ID in the submissions table, including a `🧑‍💻` emoji.
     -   The `UserSubmissions` component now displays the username of the user whose submissions are being viewed in the header, also with a `🧑‍💻` emoji.
     -   The `SubmissionDetail` component now displays the submitter's username next to their user ID, accompanied by a `🧑‍💻` emoji.